selfup/aws_lambda_poc/README.md

 **_DISCLAIMER_**

-_Not for pulling in std lib or runtime deps, purely for logic and keeping the footprint small_
+_Npm scripts and rollup bundling not for pulling in std lib or runtime deps, purely for logic and keeping the footprint small_

+_If you are going to us `fs` or something of similar nature (deps that depnd on it too) just_:

+`zip -r index.js ./`

+This will be mega bloated as it pulls in your node modules, and you will very quickly exeed the 10MB limit and need to ship your zip to S3_

 ## Getting Started